Tim-Liam-Hill/SimpleWebBrowser/README.md

 * seems like the bottom text of the page gets cut off in some sites
 * HTML parser seems like it is struggling on url https://javascript.info/currying-partials
+* I have assumed you can't have tags inside of li elements.
+You can, and when this happens I render extra bullet points

 # WishList